JavaScript seems to be disabled in your browser. For the best experience on our site, be sure to turn on Javascript in your browser.

 For full shipping rates, please click here.

-Royal Collection Trust Shop offers free returns on all UK deliveries.
 Items must be returned with the sales invoice within 28 days of the purchase date.
-Due to hygiene reasons, pierced earrings cannot be returned unless they are faulty.
+Due to hygiene reasons, pierced earrings and face coverings cannot be returned unless they are faulty.

 For full details on returns, please click here.